capri-docking/capri-docking.github.io/events/index.md

 The registration fee for participants is set to £260 which includes:

-3 days of scientific sessions including coffee-breaks and lunch on Wednesday, Thursday and Friday Ongoing access to the poster area
+3 days of scientific sessions including coffee-breaks and lunch on Wednesday, Thursday and Friday\
+Ongoing access to the poster area\
-Certificate of attendance
+Certificate of attendance\
 Conference dinner

 All participants (excluding keynote speakers) are requested to pay the registration fee.
 Depending on availability of funds, a contribution towards travel and accommodation expenses will be provided to the selected speakers and plenary lecturers.
 Speakers will be notified by e-mail regarding the reimbursement policy.

-Registration fee should be paid no later than 15 February 2019.
+Registration fee should be paid no later than **15 February 2019**.
 Late registration after that date will however remain possible.

 Accomodation is not included in the registration fee, but we have listed our recommendations for several hotel options in Cambridge.